 What is the average cost to a business when flooding occurs?

-The average cost of damage a business occurs when flooded is £82,000, according to the
+The average cost of flood damage to a business is £82,000, according to the Environment Agency.

 The main takeaway of this guide -besides the practical advice- is that while flooding is unlikely for most businesses, suffering flood damage is something many businesses never recover from.

 Any business with an intention of being smart and sustainable would find this common-sense risk-conscious approach a no-brainer– and it’s why big corporations actually come out largely unscathed from flooding or any natural hazard, for that matter.

 Taking some time to prepare for floods (and any natural hazard, for that matter!) not only ensures your staff’s safety but may prevent you from going out of business even if your business is doing really well!

 - Default business water tariffs

 - How to set up a business water supply when moving properties

 If you are looking to save money on your business utility bills, look at switching suppliers with our comparison services: